 Born in Cambridge, Massachusetts, on the west side of Boston in 1949, Kevin Sullivan grew up during the heyday of territorial wrestling.

 The NWA had established itself as the most significant player in the country in those years.
 Paul Bowser had a local branch located in the Boston area and also ran shows in Canada.
-In my conversation with Sullivan, I asked him about his early influences in the business.
+In a 2017 conversation with Sullivan, I asked him about his early influences in the business.

 "Killer Kowalski was one of my favorites.
-There was a great double-cross between Gorgeous George and Don Eagle.
+There was a great double-cross between Gorgeous George and Don Eagle,” Sullivan explained.

 “It was Studio Wrestling on Channel 4 from 4:30 to 5:30.
 You name them, and they all came through there."

-In those days as a kid, the seeds of his wrestling future would be set into place, and Kevin Sullivan built on them as he grew into his teenage years.
+In those days as a kid, the seeds of his professional wrestling future were set into place, and Kevin Sullivan built on them as he grew into his teenage years.

 He was successful at the high school level, always showing well at the New England Championship tournaments he competed in as he represented the Cambridge YMCA.